HOW BIG PICTURE WORKS

 Big Picture works by putting students at the centre of their own learning.
 We believe that the Big Picture framework is most deep, well thought-out educational paradigm in the world.
 The structures at the core of a Big Picture school allow us to truly personalise each child’s educational journey.

 Under the Big Picture model, the school is divided into advisories.
-Each advisory has a maximum of 15 students and 1 advisor.
+Each advisory has a maximum of 15-18 students along with 1-2 advisors .
 Advisories are small, tight-knit families that become the home base for your child.

 The advisory structure ensures that your child forms deep relationships with his peers and his advisor.
 It allows the advisor to understand each child – his needs, interests and passions; in order to truly personalise his education.